Nicrosaurus: Semi-aquatic or terrestrial nature

 Because of their resemblance to modern crocodiles, it was initially thought that phytosaurs were also semi-aquatic animals.
 The slender jaws further suggested a diet containing fish.
 An earlier study explained that more massive Nicrosaurus could have also had a diet consisting of large land reptiles which came near waters or amphibians of streams and ponds.

 When it comes to phytosaurs, most inferences on ecology are in comparison with modern day crocodilians.
 However, genera within phytosaurs may also have had different ecological preferences.
 Such is the case for Nicrosaurus and Mystriosuchus, the biggest distinguishing factor between the two being the shape of their snouts.
 The latter had a slender skull with bipartite dentition, suggesting a diet of fish and small tetrapods, while the former had a massive skull with tripartite dentition, suggesting prey were larger animals.Nicrosaurus and Mystriosuchus have both been recovered in the first and second Stubensandstein in arkosic sandstones separated by floodplain mudstones and were both buried during flooding events in a freshwater river habitat.
 Both genera appeared at around the same time in central Europe.
 Additionally, because Nicrosaurus has also been found lacustrine sandstones, aerially exposed planes with breccia and reworked palaeosols, a terrestrial and swamp-inhabiting lifestyle seems probable.

 A more recent analysis on available post-cranial bones has provided results that further support the idea of Nicrosaurus being primarily terrestrial.
 The ilium and femur of Nicrosaurus are similar to those of Archosaurs in comparison to semi-aquatic Archosaurs, like today's crocodiles.
 The resemblance suggests Nicrosaurus could have had a more upright walking style that is often associated with terrestrial organisms.

 Diet

 A study on phytosaur microwear patterns shows that Nicrosaurus plots with hard invertebrate consumers.

-Species Characters
+Species characters

-The following are a list of characters for both species of Nicrosaurus following a phylogenetic analysis.Nicrosaurus kapffi (Meyer, 1860): SMNS 4378, 4379, 5726, 5727; BMNH 43743.
-Nicrosaurus meyeri (Hungerbühler and Hunt, 2000): SMNS 12598 (holotype), 4059; BMNH 42745.
+The following are a list of characters for both species of Nicrosaurus following a phylogenetic analysis.Nicrosaurus kapffi (Meyer, 1860): SMNS 4378, 4379, 5726, 5727; NHMUK PV OR 43743.
+Nicrosaurus meyeri (Hungerbühler and Hunt, 2000): SMNS 12598 (holotype), 4059; NHMUK PV OR 42745.